project-trans/MtF-wiki/README-EN.md

 MtF Wiki is committed to becoming a free, open, and continuously updated transgender knowledge integration site, where you can learn about all kinds of medicine and medical knowledge, female common sense, and other things.

 The current MtF Wiki is in its infancy.
-Various materials may not be completed, and there may even be some errors.
+Various materials may have not been completed, and there may even be some errors.
 Welcome all enthusiastic sisters to join us and contribute to the MtF Wiki.

 As for the original intention of building this website, in addition to providing a knowledge platform for the majority of MtF groups, it is also eager for others to affirm the setting of gender conversion.